-To support the World Vision Tsunami Appeal, DMITRE's Mineral Resources Division produced a poster that displayed the seismic record of the Sumatran earthquake as recorded by a local seismic station.
+To support the World Vision Tsunami Appeal, the Department of State Development's Mineral Resources Division (previously part of DMITRE, and prior to that part of PIRSA) produced a poster that displayed the seismic record of the Sumatran earthquake as recorded by a local seismic station.

 This poster contrasts the strength of the Indian Ocean earthquake with the normal background movements of the Earth's crust.
 It has tremendous visual impact and is a valuable educational resource and archive of the devastating event.

 This full colour poster is 594mm x 841mm (23 1/4in x 33 in) and is printed on high quality paper.
 A low-resolution A4 example is available for viewing (.pdf file ~ 390kb).
 The cost of the poster is $10 and as stated, proceeds from the sale will go to the World Vision Tsunami Appeal.
-To order a copy of the poster, please contact the Customer Information Centre on the ground floor, 101 Grenfell St, Adelaide.
+To order a copy of the poster, please contact the Resource Information Centre on level 7, 101 Grenfell St, Adelaide.

 Adelaide, SA 5001